yxh9876/Xuhang94470/assignment3&4.md

 The interviewee first asked what is IC3, and then interpreted #complaints and losses as the complaints it received and the losses of IC3.
 Without the context of the original report, the interviewee misunderstood the title and the data.

-I explained to her what the data really meant, which took quite a few questions.
+I explained to her what the data really meant, which took quite a few time.
 This suggests that this plot depends a lot on the original report.

 - Can you describe to me what this is telling you?